AguaClara/Dissolved-Gas/Research Reports/Report2_Spring2019.md

 **Figure 12**: The above is a bird's-eye view of the portion of the apparatus in which flow diverts between the flow accumulator and the peristaltic pump.

+**[Instead of explaining everything first and then plopping some images below the explanation for the reader to figure out, could you weave the image into your explanation to make it more seamless?
+Use your figures effectively.]**

 ### Experimental Procedure
 Using the [ProCoDA method file](#ProCoDa-Method-File) given in the Manual, the subteam determined that an RPM of 41.1 was necessary to fluidize the reactor.
 To ensure fluidization, the subteam decided to conduct experiments at 60 RPM, a relatively arbitrary flow rate that will be subject to further consideration in the coming weeks.